mathwhiz1212/proxmox-notes/network-configuration.md

 Adding the `-u` flag to `ifreload` commands forces the use of the current `/etc/network/interfaces` file instead of the saved state.

-# 1 physical NIC with 2 interfaces (not the sensible VNet/VLAN way, but on the node itself)
+# 1 physical NIC with 2 interfaces (not the sensible VNet/VLAN way, but on the node itself, don't do this).

 If you want to have 2 IP addresses on the same physical network interface on your Proxmox nodes, it is considered suboptimal, but there is a way to do it.

 If you just want a different subnet, create a subnet in PfSense, or a VNet in Proxmox (or both), don't do this.